Showtime’s ‘Penny Dreadful: City Of Angels’ Add Nathan Lane To Its Cast

 With TV series revivals all the rage, the criminally underrated Showtime series Penny Dreadful is all set to return with a new incarnation.
-With most of its brand new cast already finalized, the new series, titled Penny Dreadful: City Of Angels, adds veteran actor Nathan Lane to its line-up, providing some name recognition to the show’s cast.
+With most of its brand new cast already finalized, the new series, titled Penny Dreadful: City of Angels, adds veteran actor Nathan Lane to its line-up, providing some name recognition to the show’s cast.

 The original Penny Dreadful’s story focused on the supernatural and the macabre, using iconic fictional characters together in a new fictional setting that surpassed the surreal and provided a genre mashup not seen often on television.
-The show combined pulp classics concepts of werewolves, witches, vampires, and literary characters to create a new type of show that was more than the traditional season of television.
+The show combined pulp classic concepts of werewolves, witches, vampires, and literary characters to create a new type of show that was more than the traditional season of television.
 Penny Dreadful can also be accredited with being one of the very few horror genre TV shows that cable networks were willing to invest in.

 Penny Dreadful featured an impressive cast of well-known faces such as Eva Green, Josh Hartnett, and Timothy Dalton in never before seen avatars.
 Penny Dreadful: City Of Angels features a cast very similar in its experience, with Game Of Thrones star Natalie Dormer leading the pack as a demon able to assume any form.
 Actor Daniel Zovatto plays an inexperienced detective of the LAPD.
 As reported by The Hollywood Reporter, joining them is the veteran Lane, who will be the hardened and more experienced partner to Zovatto’s character.